Article 3 of the European Convention on Human Rights: Budina v. Russia

+Despite such claims, the ECtHR found Budina's case to be inadmissible.
+Although it agreed that the pension was indeed low, the ECtHR maintained that it was not severe enough to constitute inhumane or degrading treatment under Article 3.
+Nevertheless, the ECtHR acknowledged that extreme poverty could, in fact, raise questions of concern under Article 3.

+This decision highlights the ECtHR's caution in maintaining limits on state social welfare obligations in primarily economic and social contexts.
+Consequently, it is a significant reference point for understanding how the ECtHR might approach future claims related to economic and social rights, especially a growing support for legal combat against job displacement due to automation and inadequate state support.

 Healthcare and Article 3

 The failure to provide adequate healthcare can amount to a violation of Article 3.

 In McGlinchey v United Kingdom [2003] Judith McGlinchey suffered from heroin withdrawal whilst in prison.
 It was alleged that the medical staff failed to properly monitor Ms McGlinchey, withheld medication and left her to lie in her vomit.
 The failure of the prison staff to provide proper medical treatment to an inmate was held to be a breach of Article 3.
 Similarly, the failure to transfer a prisoner to hospital for treatment and inadequate conditions of prison cells can also amount to a breach of Article 3, as established in Ciorap v Moldova [2010].

 In D v UK [1997] an HIV positive man, who was a Saint Kitts national, had finished serving time in a UK prison and was awaiting deportation.
 However, he applied to remain in the UK on the grounds that his medical treatment would not be available upon his return.
 The ECtHR held that, given this exceptional circumstance, his deportation would violate Article 3.
 The lack of medical facilities in his home country would constitute inhuman and degrading treatment.

 However, the case of Hristozov v Bulgaria [2012] illustrates that the prevention of access to experimental cancer drugs would not amount to a violation of Article 3.